ay-lab/fithic/README.md

 If this is your first time using the conda distribution system, we recommend using Miniconda as your preferred conda distribution system.
 This is chosen because it is the most lightweight out of all of Anaconda's distribution system; however, you're welcome to use any one you would like.
 More information on each may be found [here](http://bioconda.github.io/faqs.html#conda-anaconda-minconda).

 Once your conda distribution platform has been set up, you need to add the `bioconda` channel to access the bioinformatics recipes hosted there.
-If you're unfamiliar with `bioconda`, I highly recommend you check out the wonderful work they've done ([link here!] (http://bioconda.github.io/index.html).
+If you're unfamiliar with `bioconda`, I highly recommend you check out the wonderful work they've done ( [link here!](http://bioconda.github.io/index.html)).
 To set up the `bioconda` channel, run the following:
 ```
 conda config --add channels defaults
 conda config --add channels conda-forge